Amazon CEO Jeff Bezos may step down without stepping away

 Amazon's chief financial officer, Brian Olsavsky, made the move sound like a mere shuffling of chairs.
 “It’s more of a restructuring of who’s doing what,” he said during a Tuesday call with reporters.

-Investors didn't bail after hearing about Amazon's forthcoming change in command, and instead focused on the company's blockbuster earnings, which it also announced Tuesday.
-Amazon's stock edged up slightly in Tuesday's extended trading — not something that tends to happen when Wall Street is worried about a management shake-up.
+Investors didn't flinch upon after hearing about Amazon's forthcoming change in command, and instead appear to be more focused the company's blockbuster earnings, which it also announced Tuesday.
+Amazon's stock price was see-sawing slightly up and down during Wednesday's afternoon trading — not something that tends to happen when Wall Street is worried about a management shake-up.

 “I don’t think he’s going to be completely hands off," CFRA analyst Tuna Amobi said of Bezos.